DPhil in Evidence-Based Health Care

 The part-time DPhil Programme considers applications from those who have already been awarded the MSc in Evidence-Based Health Care.
 Applications may also be considered from students with a Master's in a related subject.
 Supervision is arranged to suit the DPhil topic and may involve staff from within the Medical Sciences Division as well as co-supervision with members of the Evidence-Based network.

-To see if this course is still open for applications for admission in October 2016 please visit the University of Oxford Graduate Admissions website.
+To check on the admission status for October 2017 entry please visit the University of Oxford Graduate Admissions website.
 Courses with a green admission status are open for applications, amber means the course will be closing at 12 noon on the following Friday and red means it has closed to new applications.

 The part-time DPhil regulations normally require a minimum of four years' part-time study (equivalent to two years' full-time) up to a maximum of eight years part-time study.
 Research students may be required to undertake appropriate research training provided within the Department.
 In addition, they will be strongly encouraged to participate in seminars and informal meetings with staff and other researchers.
 The major commitment of time will be to individual study and research.

 Level and demands